Systemic psychotherapy (M6)

 Why study with us?

-This course has been running since 1975 and was the first in the UK.
+This course has been running since 1975 and was the first of its kind in the UK.
 It will provide you with a professional qualification that enables you to register with the United Kingdom Council for Psychotherapy (UKCP).
 It is highly regarded and will fully develop your clinical skills to provide family therapy as well as consultation, and teaching to the wider system.

 Testimonials